‘PUBG’ headlines PlayStation Plus offerings for September

 September is fast approaching and Sony has announced the games PlayStation Plus members will be eligible to download for the month on PS4.

-Both games will be available to download for free from September 1 up until October 5 for anyone signed up to the service.
-September’s selection consists of PlayerUnknown’s Battlegrounds (PUBG) and Street Fighter V.
+September’s selection consists of PlayerUnknown’s Battlegrounds (PUBG) and Street Fighter V. Both games will be available to download for free from September 1 up until October 5 for anyone subscribed to the service.

-PUBG was one of the first games to adapt the battle royale formula and pits players against 99 other combatants.
+PUBG was one of the first games to adapt the battle royale formula and pits 100 players against each other.
 With no respawns, players will have to carefully tread across multiple maps, loot gear and fight for survival to be crowned the champion.

 From September 4, PlayStation will also be hosting Street Fighter V tournaments throughout the month in the US and Canada.
 The tournament will allow players of varying skill levels to compete for the chance to win cash prizes, a unique PS4 theme and a custom in-game title.